crystal-lang/crystal-book/syntax_and_semantics/literals/string.md

 "\1"   # string with one character with code point 1
 ```

-You can use a backslash followed by an *u* and four hexadecimal characters to denote a unicode codepoint:
+You can use a backslash followed by a *u* and four hexadecimal characters to denote a unicode codepoint:

 ```crystal
 "\u0041" # == "A"